 The Role of a Mentor

-Academic improvement is ensured and a game plan laid out of how best they are going to progress independently.
+Academic improvement is ensured and a game plan laid out.

-Focus, resilience and a desire to learn are attributed as aspirational outcomes to good mentoring.
+Focus, resilience and a desire to learn are attributed to the child.

-A child feels in control of how best they learn with the methods and techniques they’ve been taught.
+A child feels in control of how best they learn.

-A child brings that ownership into their class lessons - mentoring allows them the confidence to contribute and feel empowered.
+A child brings that ownership into their class lessons.